 The SCR for the Group and Dominion and Trent is calculated using the Standard Formula.
 The MCRs and the minimum value to the group SCR are determined using written premiums and technical provisions, subject to the application of minima and maxima relative to the SCR, and the absolute floor to the MCR which applies in the case of Trent.

-The year-on-year reduction in SCR for the Group and for Dominion and Trent is primarily due to the reduction in the value of technical provisions as a consequence of the natural run-off of outstanding claims.
+The increase in SCR since last year for the Group and for Dominion is primarily due to the increase in the value of technical provisions as a consequence of the adverse net incurred claims in Dominion.